Indigenous Arts Program

 Location

 The health and safety of artists, facilitators, and staff is our greatest priority.
 We encourage all Paprika artists, staff, facilitators and guest artists to maintain regular vaccinations, including additional doses/boosters.
 Masking will be required for all full-company meetings, and during group sessions, masking will be discussed and decided upon by each program.
-No one will be discouraged from wearing masks.
 Paprika will continue to provide KN95 or N95 face masks (or equivalent) upon request.
-Masking will be required throughout Paprika’s tech week in May 2025.
+Masking will be required throughout Paprika’s tech week in May 2026.

 Accessibility

 Paprika seeks to lower barriers for all its programs.
-This year, we are offering transportation support when requested, food and snacks at program events, as well as a $1,500 participant honorarium.
-The Indigenous Arts Program has an additional budget for accessibility, including funds to reimburse artists who are commuting to Toronto from outside of the GTA.
+This year, we are offering transportation support when requested, food and snacks at program events, as well as a $1,750 artist honorarium.

-Company-wide Training Days take place in venues accessible to folks using mobility devices.
-The Paprika Festival tech and performances will take place at Native Earth Performing Arts’ Aki Studio, which is fully accessible for artists and audiences.
+Company-wide Training Days take place in venues accessible to folks using mobility devices, with some venues requiring assistance to use the elevator.
+The Paprika Festival tech and performances will take place at Native Earth Performing Arts’ Aki Studio, which is fully physically accessible for artists and audiences.

 Paprika advocates for gender inclusive washrooms, and will negotiate for gender inclusive washroom signage whenever possible.
 We use and respect people’s pronouns.
 Indigenous, Black, People of Colour, LGBTQ2SIA+, Women, Trans, Non-Binary, Newcomer, Immigrant, Fat, Mad, and Neurodiverse people are welcome.